brenderlogs/bayesian_coin_thing/README.md

 ##

 Requires matplotlib and numpy.
 If you're new to python, just use a distribution like [Anaconda](http://continuum.io/downloads) that comes with these packages installed.
+Fire it up and type `execfile('/path/to/coin_thing.py')`.